Valeo Confectionery: History

+Tangerine Confectionery

 In January 2006, Toms Confectionery changed its name to Tangerine Confectionery and altered its branding following the purchase of the company by a new management team from Toms International of Denmark.
 The UK arm of Tom's had been created through the acquisition of three traditional confectionery companies, Taveners, Daintee and Parrs, over a ten-year period, between 1992 and 2001.

 Originally the company had been mainly an own-label supplier in England.
-The company acquired the Taveners, Dainty and Parrs businesses from Toms of Denmark later in January 2006.
+The company acquired the Taveners, Daintee and Parrs businesses from Toms of Denmark later in January 2006.
 In April it was voted the best own-label confectionery supplier in the UK by The Grocer magazine.
-In August, the company acquired the confectionery arm of Blackpool-based Burton's Foods and so increase turnover of the company to £60m, making it the largest independent confectionery company in the UK.
+In August, the company acquired the confectionery arm of Blackpool-based Burton's Foods and so increase turnover of the company to £60 million, making it the largest independent confectionery company in the UK.

 In January 2008, the company purchased Yorkshire based Monkhill Confectionery from Cadbury plc in a £58 million deal, with factories in Cleckheaton, Pontefract and York as well as a distribution centre in Holmewood, North East Derbyshire.
 The purchase included the Barratts, Sharps of York, Jameson's, Trebor Basset Mints, Butterkist and Pascall lines.
 Two months later Tangerine claimed there were no plans to close its York factory, despite ordering workers to stay at home in Easter week.

 Two months later, staff in Blackpool voted in favour of industrial action after turning down a 2.5% pay offer.